-- "Business Combination" are to the transactions contemplated by the share exchange agreement dated as of November 2, 2018 by and among CM Seven Star Acquisition Corporation, KAG and Renren, pursuant to which we acquired 100% of the equity interests of KAG from Renren on April 30, 2019; - · "CAGR" are to compound annual growth rate; - · "car parc" are to the total number of light vehicles, including cars, sport utility vehicles and light trucks in a region or market at a specific point in time: - · "China" or the "PRC" are to the People's Republic of China, excluding, for the purposes of this prospectus only, Taiwan; - · "Dealerships" are to our dealership businesses operated by special purpose holding companies in which we possess majority ownership and voting control; - · "Dealership Outlets" are to retail premises operated by our Dealerships; - · "Haitaoche" are to Haitaoche Limited; - "Haitaoche Acquisition" are to the transaction closed on June 25, 2021 in which Kaixin issued to shareholders of Haitaoche an aggregate of 74,035,502 ordinary shares of Kaixin in exchange of 100% share capital of Haitaoche; - · "Jieying Legal Representative" are to the legal representative of Zhejiang Jieying Auto Retail Co., Ltd., Mr. Xiaolei Gu; - · "KAG" are to Kaixin Auto Group, our wholly-owned subsidiary acquired from Renren; - · "Kaixin," "we," "us," "our company" or "our" are to Kaixin Auto Holdings, our Cayman Islands holding company, and in the context of describing the combined and consolidated financial statements, also includes Kaixin's subsidiaries and consolidated affiliated entities; - · "other in-network dealers" are to other dealerships with which we have commercial relationships, including consumer financing referrals, or who are users of our Dealer SaaS platform; - \cdot "PRC operating entities" are to the VIEs and their subsidiaries; - · "Renren" are to Renren Inc., its subsidiaries its consolidated affiliated entities, and subsidiaries of its consolidated affiliated entities.
-The ADSs of Renren Inc. are listed on New York Stock Exchange under the symbol RENN; - · "RMB" or "Renminbi" are to the legal currency of China; - · "Shanghai Auto" are to Shanghai Renren Automotive Technology Group Co., Ltd., our wholly-owned PRC subsidiary; - · "SaaS" are to "software-as-a-service"; - \cdot "US\$," "U.S. dollars," "\$," or "dollars" are to the legal currency of the United States; - · "U.S. GAAP" are to accounting principles generally accepted in the United States; - · "variable interest entities" or "VIEs" are to certain variable interest entities, including (i) Shanghai Qianxiang Changda Internet Information Technologies Development Co., Ltd., or Qianxiang Changda, and Zhejiang Jieying Auto Retail Co., Ltd., or Zhejiang Jieying, formerly known as Shanghai Jieying Auto Retail Co., Ltd., (together, the "Kaixin VIEs", each a "Kaixin VIE"), and (ii) Qingdao Shengmeilianhe Import Automobile Sales Co., Ltd. (or "Qingdao Shengmei" or the "Haitaoche VIE"; and together with the Kaixin VIEs, the "VIEs").
-The VIEs are 100% owned by PRC citizens and a PRC entity owned by PRC citizens, and are consolidated into our consolidated financial statements in accordance with U.S. GAAP as if they were our wholly-owned subsidiaries; - · "Zhejiang Kaixin" are to Zhejiang Kaixin Automobile Co., Ltd., our wholly-owned subsidiary; - \cdot "Shanghai Renren" are to Shanghai Renren Finance Leasing Co.
-Ltd., our wholly-owned PRC subsidiary; and - · "Zhejiang Taohaoche" are to Zhejiang Taohaoche Technology Co., Ltd., our wholly-owned PRC subsidiary.
+- · "Business Combination" are to the transactions contemplated by the share exchange agreement dated as of November 2, 2018 by and among CM Seven Star Acquisition Corporation, KAG and Renren, pursuant to which we acquired 100% of the equity interests of KAG from Renren on April 30, 2019; - · "China" or the "PRC" are to the People's Republic of China, excluding, for the purposes of this prospectus only, Hong Kong, Macau and Taiwan; - · "Dealerships" are to our dealership businesses operated by special purpose holding companies in which we possess majority ownership and voting control: - · "Haitaoche" are to Haitaoche Limited; - "Haitaoche Acquisition" are to the transaction closed on June 25, 2021 in which Kaixin issued to shareholders of Haitaoche an aggregate of 74,035,502 ordinary shares of Kaixin in exchange of 100% share capital of Haitaoche; - · "KAG" are to Kaixin Auto Group, our wholly-owned subsidiary acquired from Renren; - · "Kaixin," "we," "us," "the Company," "our company" or "our" are to Kaixin Auto Holdings, our Cayman Islands holding company, and in the context of describing the combined and consolidated financial statements, also includes Kaixin's subsidiaries and consolidated affiliated entities; - · "Renren" are to Renren Inc., its subsidiaries its consolidated affiliated entities, and subsidiaries of its consolidated affiliated entities.
+The ADSs of Renren Inc. are listed on New York Stock Exchange under the symbol RENN; - · "RMB" or "Renminbi" are to the legal currency of China; - · "SaaS" are to "software-as-a-service"; - · "US\$," "U.S. dollars," "\$," or "dollars" are to the legal currency of the United States; - · "U.S. GAAP" are to accounting principles generally accepted in the United States; and - · "variable interest entities" or "VIEs" are to certain variable interest entities, including (i) Shanghai Qianxiang Changda Internet Information Technologies Development Co., Ltd., or Qianxiang Changda, and Zhejiang Jieying Auto Retail Co., Ltd., or Zhejiang Jieying, formerly known as Shanghai Jieying Auto Retail Co., Ltd., (together, the "Kaixin VIEs", each a "Kaixin VIE"), and (ii) Qingdao Shengmeilianhe Import Automobile Sales Co., Ltd. (or "Qingdao Shengmei" or the "Haitaoche VIE"; and together with the Kaixin VIEs, the "VIEs").
+The VIEs are 100% owned by PRC citizens and a PRC entity owned by PRC citizens, and are consolidated into our consolidated financial statements in accordance with U.S. GAAP as if they were our wholly-owned subsidiaries.